aditiramadwar/Dijkstra-Shortest-Path/README.md

 ### Video link of exploration is found [here](https://drive.google.com/file/d/105A0ppi7QHxXfyw00jZwAXdum1rCDvay/view?usp=sharing)

 ### Grid Visualization
-The red area is the obstacle space and the orange part is the clearance area.
+The red area is the obstacle space and the orange part is the clearance area for the point robot.

 <img  alt="grid"  src="results/grid.png"  width="80%" />